Adencilk/TryHackMe-RootMe/README.md

 ## Objectves

- -Perform reconnaissance
+ - Perform reconnaissance
- -Enumerate the target
+ - Enumerate the target
- -Gain initial access
+ - Gain initial access
- -Escalate privileges
+ - Escalate privileges
- -Capture the user and root flag
+ - Capture the user and root flag
- -Document all findings professionally
+ - Document all findings professionally

  ## Skills Demonstrated
-  -Network Scanning (Nmap)
+  - Network Scanning (Nmap)
-  -Web Enumeration
+  - Web Enumeration
-  -Directory Fuzzing
+  - Directory Fuzzing
-  -File Upload Exploitation
+  - File Upload Exploitation
-  -Reverse Shell
+  - Reverse Shell
-  -Linux Enumeration
+  - Linux Enumeration
-  -SUID Privilege Escalation
+  - SUID Privilege Escalation
-  -Report Writing
+  - Report Writing

 ## Disclaimer
 This repository is for educational purposes only.
 All testing was performed in the authorised TryHackMe lab environment.